Generic Name: Testosterone

 Individuals who are taking medication, the Androderm patch may INTERACT WITH MEDICINES.
 It is advisable to immediately inform your healthcare provider of any administered medication, especially of the following:

-- Carbamazepine, corticosteroids (eg, prednisone), macrolide immunosuppressants (eg, tacrolimus), or oxyphenbutazone – these medication may induce risky side when taken with Androderm patch
+- Carbamazepine, corticosteroids (eg, prednisone), macrolide immunosuppressants (eg, tacrolimus), or oxyphenbutazone – these medications may induce risky side when taken with Androderm patch

 - Anticoagulants (eg, warfarin), insulin, or oral hypoglycemics (eg, glyburide) that may increase the risk of bleeding when taken with Androderm patch